petreturcu/petreturcu.github.io/_posts/2018-05-14-sd-conferences.md

   - draft
   - learn
 ---
-A reminder of conferences with a software development focus and some video sources where available.
+Conferences with a software development focus and video sources where available.
 ## Microsoft Tech.Ed
 ## QCon
 ## DevConnections